Using the API with 2-factor authentication enabled

 Use API tokens in the following cases:

-- Any internal scripts that rely on a username and password to make API requests
+• Internal scripts that rely on a user name and password to make API requests

-Another option is to implement an OAuth authorization flow.
-Use OAuth in the following cases:
+Use OAuth access tokens in the following cases: